-Finally, little information is available on the sub-group of families who, following being capped, are no longer present in the data-model.
-These are (in order of likelihood) households who have re-located outside of London independently (but might well continue to be affected by the benefit cap), families who have started claiming Universal Credit, or households who have moved into work and are not claiming housing benefits any longer.
+Little information is available on the sub-group of families who, following being capped, are no longer present in the data-model.
+These are (in order of likelihood) households who have relocated outside of London independently (but might well continue to be affected by the benefit cap), families who have started claiming Universal Credit, or households who have moved into work and are no longer claiming housing benefits.

-The impact of the Benefit Cap on employment
+The impact of the benefit cap on employment